 - Worried about how a divorce will affect the family

 - Not wanting to live together or share finances, assets, and debt liabilities going forward

 - Not comfortable with getting a divorce due to religious beliefs

 Things to Consider Once Legal Separation Goes Into Effect

-There are spouses who believe that getting a separation is more cost effective than proceeding with a divorce.
+There are spouses who believe that getting an amicable or non-amicable separation is more cost-effective than proceeding with a divorce.
 Yet, many of the issues that must be resolved during a divorce also need to be addressed when the spouses decide to separate.
 Some of the issues that need to be discussed are:

 - Child custody and visitation schedules